How will I be notified if a report has been filed against me?

 After we have conducted the investigation, we will then meet with the alleged student for an administrative conference.
 This is the student's opportunity to share their side of the story, learn about the student conduct process, make an initial statement regarding his/her involvement in the reported incident, and to ask questions.

 At that point it will be determined if a violation of the Student Code of Conduct has occurred.
-If there is a violation, our office will determine if we can come to a mutual resolution or if the case needs to be referred to a hearing officer.
-If a mutual resolution is reached, the conduct process will be completed pending the completion of agreed upon sanctions.
-If the case goes to a hearing officer, you will then receive paperwork and correspondence preparing you for the hearing.
+If there is a violation, our office will determine if we can come to a informal mutual resolution or if there needs to be a administrative student conduct hearing or a student conduct hearing board.
+If a informal mutual resolution is reached, the conduct process will be completed pending the completion of agreed upon sanctions.
+If the case goes to a hearing, you will then receive paperwork and correspondence preparing for your hearing.

 What do I need to do to prepare for a conduct meeting?

-For your first meeting with the Office of Student Conduct and Community Standards you will need to review the notification letter that was sent to you which overviews the alleged incident and review the Student Code of Conduct.
-You should also review all of the materials that were sent to you through your Owens email account and/or Certified Mail and follow any directions.
-If the case is going to a hearing officer of a student conduct hearing, information pertaining to witnesses, support persons, evidence, etc. will be included in your pre-hearing materials.
+For your first meeting with the Office of Student Conduct you will need to review the notification letter that was sent to you which overviews the alleged incident and review the Student Code of Conduct.
+If the case is going to a student conduct hearing board, information pertaining to witnesses, support persons/advisor, evidence, etc. will be included in your pre-hearing materials.

 What if I am contacted to set up a meeting with the conduct office and I do not schedule the meeting?

-If you do not schedule an appointment after receiving your email notification or notification through certified mail, the conduct officer will pursue the case without the benefit of your involvement and perspective.
+If you do not schedule an appointment after receiving notification, the conduct office will pursue the case without the benefit of your involvement and perspective.

 If I am being charged in court, why do I also have to deal with Owens Community College?
 Isn't this double jeopardy?